tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings/index.rst

 internal latencies and throughputs.

 Would it be fair to conclude that 100 new instances spinning up imply an increased load or the anticipation of such?
-So, this load... is it for tickers that start with A-B or G-H or M-N?
+So, this load… is it for tickers that start with A-B or G-H or M-N?
 What could you conclude from knowing that?
 Could a guess be made as to whose shares are going to see action?
 The data within the application remains private, but the metadata of instances starting